GoogleChrome/web.dev/src/site/content/en/learn/accessibility/typography/index.md

 Open source typeface collections like [Google Fonts](https://fonts.google.com) can aid you in selecting the most inclusive typeface for your next design.
-If you use Adobe products, you can embed accessible font families from partnering foundry collections directly into your design&mdash;this includes select [Google Fonts](https://fonts.adobe.com/foundries/google).
+If you use Adobe products, you can embed accessible font families from foundry partners directly into your designs&mdash;this includes select [Google Fonts](https://fonts.adobe.com/foundries/google).

 {% Codepen {